BryceCanyonCounty/bcc-legendaries/README.md

 ## Features
 - Menu for the hunts
-- Can create your own hunts in the Config.lua
+- Can create your own hunts
-- Gives rewards when the player skins the animal.
-Rewards are configurable in the Config.lua
+- Gives rewards when the player skins the animal
 - Can enable or disable enemy npcs during the hunt
-- Global cooldown between hunts which is configurable in the config.lua
+- Global cooldown between hunts
 - Everything is easily configurable in the Config.lua

 ## How it works